HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 In Reggio Emilia, professional learning is seen as both a right and a responsibility.
 The pedagogy is complex, but everyone working in the schools is supported to learn how things are done.
 When educators work together to understand the principles underlying and guiding projects within the centres, they develop a shared language and understanding that brings alignment and clarity of ideas.

-For educators, the professional learning is done in-house, and they have access to the two unique professionals who work with them in situ to enhance and facilitate their work.
+For educators, professional learning is conducted in-house, and they have access to two unique professionals who work with them on-site to enhance and facilitate their work.
 Loris Malaguzzi, the progenitor of philosophy, introduced these revolutionary roles because he believed in collaborative planning and learning.
 A pedagogista works with and supports educators from several centres bringing an overarching perspective.
 Meetings are scheduled to conduct a dialogue about current projects to determine the direction they might take to most benefit the students’ interests and research.

 The atelieristas were introduced to the centres as a disruptive influence, or ‘sand in the machinery’, to take learning in innovative directions in concert with children’s curiosity and inventiveness.
-These specialised art educators do not teach the children to create art but work with them to create art to support and extend learning.
+These specialised art educators do not teach the children to create art; instead, they work with them to create art that supports and extends their learning.
 Besides in-house professional development, Reggio Children partners with networks and organises international study tours.
 We have Reggio Emilia Australian Information Exchange (REAIE) in Australia.
 Annual delegations travel to Reggio Emilia each year to attend study tours and advanced courses at the Loris Malaguzzi Centre.

 How does this professional learning link with neuroscience?

-Because of the concerted mission to educate teachers on the principles, they have a firm understanding of the methods and underpinnings of projects.
+Due to their concerted effort to educate teachers on the principles, they have a firm understanding of the methods and underpinnings of these projects.
 Professional learning encourages reflective practices, observations and documentation which is shared.
 It is contextual, not imposed by external influences.

 Similarly, children feel secure in a known environment, and so it is with educators.
-Because of continuous collaborative learning, they are confident in their practices and processes.
+Through continuous collaborative learning, they have become confident in their practices and processes.
 Both they and students derive a sense of purpose as they work on projects together.
 A sense of purpose is the antidote to alienation, a shared experience of teachers worldwide (Soza, 2015).

 Having a collaborative process gives teachers a sense of inclusiveness.
-This is the opposite of what multitudes of teachers experience when isolated with their students behind classroom doors.
+This is the opposite of what many teachers experience when they are isolated with their students behind classroom doors.

 B. Principles that encapsulate the RELATIONSHIPS within the schools